 Le Sanglier is a French country delight that has operated in the same location on a side street in Tarzana since 1970.
-For most of that time it ran under the watchful eye of Gil Pique, the original owner, who is on site every night.
+For most of that time it ran under the watchful eye of Gil Pique, the original owner, who was on site every night.

 Then Gil decided to call it quits and Michael Khalatian, who had been a regular at the restaurant with his family for many years, decided to buy the place.
 He wisely kept on the entire staff – kitchen and front of house.
 So, the quality of the food and service was seamless during the transition.
 Then, after several months, he dropped a few things from the menu and added a few others.